 Namibia is a desert country known for its stark beauty and its wild, productive coastline.
-It is relatively sparsely populated, although its more remote areas are inhabited by a wide variety of culturally diverse indigenous tribes.
-It is rich in diamonds, wilderness and wildlife, and is home to some of the most spectacular scenery on Earth.
+It is relatively sparsely populated, although more remote areas (like Damaraland) are inhabited by a wide variety of culturally diverse indigenous tribes.
+It is rich in diamonds, wilderness, and wildlife, and is home to some of the most spectacular scenery on Earth.

 Namibia has a total land mass of 511,567 square miles/ 823,290 square kilometers.
 Comparatively, it's slightly more than half the size of Alaska.